rfmeier/acm-contact-form/README.md

 An example plugin using the Atlas Content Modeler crud api to collect data on the front-end from a contact form and store the data as an entry model.

-This will also use the crud api validation to enfore the correct data.

 **Do not use this as your contact form.
 As it provides no spam protection.**

+This plugin is the result of a hack-a-thon project in order to see the Atlas Content Modeler CRUP API in action.

 ## Getting Started
 1. Install and activate the [Atlas Content Modeler](https://wordpress.org/plugins/atlas-content-modeler/) plugin.